denisraslov/react-spreadsheet-grid/README.md

 This would override the color of borders for the table active cell.

 ⚠️ The only exception, that you have to use `headerHeight` and `cellHeight` props to redefine height of the header and rows to not broke the scroll of the table.

+## Performant scroll

+`react-spreadsheet-table` always renders only the rows that are visible for the user.
+Therefore, you can pass to it as many rows as you want - it will work fine without any problems with rendering and scroll.

 ## Control by mouse & from keyboard